-Chicken Biryani is a delicious Indian casserole that calls for a paste of spices, herbs and chilies.
+Chicken biryani is a delicious Indian casserole that calls for a paste of spices, herbs and chilies.
 I made it easy by using a prepared curry paste and other fresh ingredients.

-In parts of India folks grew up with biryani as one of those dishes at the top of the comfort-food list!
+In parts of India, folks grew up with biryani as one of those dishes at the top of the comfort-food list!
 I have to say, it's pretty darn delicious, and comforting.

 You simply sauté (or fry) the onions, spices and chicken before adding any liquid.
 This softens the onions, mellows the spices and gives the chicken a head start on cooking.

 Other than that you cover and simmer.
 So it's very hands-off once you do your initial chopping and sautéing.

 Make it in a casserole braiser like this gorgeous one from Anolon, or a covered Dutch oven on the stovetop.